Datawheel/canon/packages/reports/README.md

 #### Disabling PDF Routes

-If needed for security/environment reasons, the pdf generation endpoints can be disabled by setting `CANON_CMS_PDF_DISABLE` to `true`.
+If needed for security/environment reasons, the pdf generation endpoints can be disabled by setting `CANON_REPORTS_PDF_DISABLE` to `true`.

 ---